There’s no reason for you to be afraid of the deep or the open-water environment

 The swim leg of a triathlon is the biggest challenge for any triathlete.
 Surveys reveal that an average of at least 30 to 52 percent of participants (60 percent of which are women) in a given event have expressed anxiety with thoughts of drowning and fears of getting kicked or hit inducing panic.

 Panic attacks are often intense shortly after they begin, and usually last no more than a few minutes.
-The symptoms include hyperventilation, pain in the chest, feelings of extreme fatigue, actual physical trembling, lightheadedness, mental confusion, and a desire to just flee the current situation.
-To complicate matters, a triathlete experiencing a panic attack may not be aware that the sensations he is feeling are caused by anxiety or fear.
+Symptoms include hyperventilation, pain in the chest, feelings of extreme fatigue, actual physical trembling, lightheadedness, mental confusion, and a desire to just flee the current situation.
+To complicate matters, a triathlete experiencing a panic attack may not be aware that the sensations they are feeling are caused by anxiety or fear.

 Here are several tips I have learned from personal experience to get over your fear of the open water: